Asymptotic MMSE Analysis Under Sparse Representation Modeling

 Note that $\bs$ and $\br$ may not have the same support, and in particular, they may not have even the same support size.
 This explains the appearance of $\tilde{\bet}_i$ which is of size $\abs{\calR}\times 1$.
-Now, we have that
+Next, summing the terms that depend on $i$ in \eqref{idepend}, over $1\leq i\leq n$, we get

 where we have used the fact that